Physical Education Curriculum at XII Apostles

 Through our School Sports Values, we encourage our children to learn, through sport, how to win graciously, lose with courage and never give up.
 Opportunities throughout the whole curriculum are used to ensure the children develop a healthy image of themselves as individuals and to recognise the unique beauty in each individual as God created them.

+We aim to ensure that the children develop their motor competence skills, understanding of rules and strategies and how to participate healthily in a range of sports.
 Swimming is an important life skill; we aspire for all children to leave primary school being able to swim at least 25 metres.

-Implementation
+Curriculum Implementation

 Impact

-Our pupils are physically active, and this has positive implications on their learning in the classroom.
+Our pupils are physically active and this has positive implications on their learning in the classroom.
 All children are provided with the skills and given opportunities to demonstrate improvement to achieve their personal best.
 Children understand how to lead a healthy lifestyle and understand the importance of exercise.
 All children enjoy PE lessons and develop a love of sport, and physical activity, they pursue sport outside of school and in future life outside of primary school.
 All pupils understand the values and importance of fair play and being a good sportsperson.
 All pupils leave school with the skills to self-rescue in the water and swim 25 metres competently.

 Picture of the our Highland Games gold medals Physical Education